 The main stadium for headline matches and finals.

-If you want to see a lot of tennis, the first week offers more tennis overall.
+As an elimination tournament with an extended schedule, the Australian Open features a high volume of matches during Opening Week and the first main-draw week, while the highest-stakes matches take place in the final week.
+If you want to see a lot of tennis, Opening Week and the early main-draw rounds offer more tennis overall.
 Still, better matchups will naturally occur in the second week with the round of 16, quarter-finals, semi-finals, and the highly anticipated finals.
+Be sure to plan which tickets you buy according to what you want to see and who's likely to make it to each round.

 As mentioned, the first week is bustling with a variety of matches, offering a chance to see many players who won't make it to the second week in action.
+That said, Opening Week sessions at Rod Laver Arena beginning Monday, January 12, may feature high-profile players through scheduled practice sessions, media appearances, and special events.

 A tennis player's feet by a net.